Airline graduate schemes

 Leading airlines also take on apprentices; to discover more about the possibility of working at a major airline while studying for a recognised qualification, see transport apprenticeships.

 Which airlines run graduate schemes?

-- British Airways - There are four programmes to select from on the British Airways Graduate Scheme, each lasting two or three years.
-Whether you opt for the Data, Finance, Future Leaders or Logistics stream, you'll be handed responsibility from the outset.
+- British Airways - There are six programmes to select from on the British Airways Graduate Scheme, each lasting two or three years.
+Whether you opt for the Data Analytics, Commercial business, Engineering, Finance, Future Leaders or Logistics stream, you'll be handed responsibility from the outset.

 - easyJet - For a minimum of two years, you'll join a business, operations, technology or leaders-focused team if you make it onto the easyJet Talented Career Programme.